+Dundon, 2006).
+At the moment HR theories are mainly developed and tried out in large companies (Heneman et al, 2000) therefore one can consider HRM practices as best practices in big companies but it is questionable how they translate to SMEs.
+Also national culture, historical background, and economic and political climates contribute to the how HRM practices are used and perceived and it is difficult to discuss about HRM for SMEs in general/at international level.
-2. HRM activities contribute in offering a competitive advantage for SMEs (Ferligoj, Pranikar and Jordan, 1997; Brand and Bax, 2002).
-Hiring people with high potential, offering good benefits, focusing on creativity and innovation in other words implementing good HR practices provides a competitive advantage for the company.

-3. There is a shift towards strategic HRM in small companies.
-Strategic HRM can be seen as:

-a) HRM practices that contribute highly to the implementation of strategic choices in terms of management, at company level (Duberley and Walley, 1995; Van De Woestyne, Dewettinck and Van Bruystegem, 2010) and b) HRM thinking is seen as a full partner to strategic decision making (Brand and Bax, 2002).
+- 2. HRM activities contribute in offering a competitive advantage for SMEs (Ferligoj, Pranikar and Jordan, 1997; Brand and Bax, 2002).
+Hiring people with high potential, offering good benefits, focusing on creativity and innovation, in other words implementing good HR practices, provides a competitive advantage for the company.
+Motivation and effective management of people is seen as important for the success of small companies (McEvoy, 1984).
+Employees should be properly managed as to allow them to reach their full potential and thus bring more added value to the firm (King, Solomon, and Fernald, 2001). - 3.
+There is a shift towards strategic HRM in small companies.
+Strategic HRM can be seen as a) HRM practices that contribute highly to the implementation of strategic choices in terms of management, at company level (Dubberley and Walley, 1995; Van De Woestyne, Dewettinck and Van Bruystegem, 2010) and b) HRM thinking is seen as a full partner to strategic decision making (Brand and Bax, 2002).

-As far as content of SME's HRM research goes, most research presents a case study on a specific country.
-This might be because, as mentioned before, there is a greater degree of informality in small companies and also they are more prone to influences from external factors (Harney and Dundon, 2006).
+As far as content of SME's HRM research goes, most researches illustrate a case study on a specific country.
+An explanation can be the greater degree of informality in small companies and also the fact that they are more exposed to influences from external factors (Harney and Dundon, 2006).
 Also most papers tend to have a more practical approach and are not highly theoreticised.
-This might be understandable considering cultural differences in various countries although there seem to be practices used by SMEs in general - such as word of mouth hiring (Tocher and Rutherford, 2009).
+This might be understandable considering cultural differences in various countries, although there seem to be practices used by SMEs in general - such as word of mouth hiring (Bacona and Hoqueb, 2005; Tocher and Rutherford, 2009).

-2. ROMANIAN ECONOMY AND SMEs
+2. SMEs AND THE ROMANIAN ECONOMY